 If you are a Roman Catholic, Miraculous Shrine of Simala in Sibonga, Cebu is one of the places you won’t ever missed to visit.

-We took a bus from South Terminal to Sibonga and informed the driver/bus conductor to dropped us going to Simala.
-From the bus stop, we took habal-habal to get to the Shrine.
-Bus fare is Php 80.00 but I forgot how much was that habal-habal ride.
-As I’ve said in my previous post, we originally heading first to Oslob – Whale Shark Watching but we changed our course because of time issue.
+We took a bus from South Terminal to Sibonga and informed the driver/bus conductor to drop us going to Simala.
+From the bus stop, we took a ‘habal-habal’ to get to the Shrine.
+Bus fare is Php 80.00, but I forgot how much was that habal-habal ride.
+As I’ve said in my previous post, we initially heading first to Oslob – Whale Shark Watching but we changed our course because of time issue.

-Filipinos has a strong faith and truly a believer not just to our Almighty God but so with miraculous events and stories.
+Filipinos have a strong faith and indeed a believer not just to our Almighty God but so with miraculous events and stories.
 And a lot of proof has been displayed inside the Simala Shrine.
 Discipline and respect are two values needed inside the Shrine, take your shoes off and observe silence but allowed to take pictures.

 Dadeh and I bought a bracelet souvenir then after we spent some time praying, we left Simala Shrine having peace in our hearts.